alextanhongpin/koa-openid-server/README.md

 POST /logout - clears the user credentials from the server POST /userinfo - Get the user info with the JWT token in the Authorization header
 ```

+# Glossary

+## Service

+Service is basically a part of the core business logic of the application.
+It takes in an input (request) and produces and output (response).
+The response can then be consumed by the end users through different `transports`.

+Transport can be a HTTP Server (REST), or RPC.

+## Endpoint

+The endpoint is where a service is called and the contracts are defined.
+Contracts are a predefined schema of request and response for the service.